 However the association expressed concern that while there will be business rate relief for retail, hospitality and leisure businesses, there is none for warehousing.

-Bottle concluded: “Finally, the double whammy of increasing employers’ National Insurance by 1.2% (which was expected) and reducing the threshold at which employers pay it from £9,100 to £5,000 (not expected), will hit warehouse operators hard, along with most other industries.
+“This is deeply disappointing as the basis for rating assessment of warehouses is intrinsically unfair, and we will continue to make this clear to policymakers,” Bottle said.
+“Finally, the double whammy of increasing employers’ National Insurance by 1.2% (which was expected) and reducing the threshold at which employers pay it from £9,100 to £5,000 (not expected), will hit warehouse operators hard, along with most other industries.

 “In summary, we support the capital investment plans outlined today by the Chancellor but believe that without investment in the supporting supply chains, successful delivery of such huge infrastructure projects is compromised.
 This budget simply goes to prove we need a logistics minister!”